lisongxu/CSCE156-Project-DB/README.md

 ### 2.1 Database

 All the information is stored on the database server `cse-linux-01.unl.edu`.
+Please write an MySQL code to initialize the database, such as creating all the tables, and inserting the initial data into these tables.

 ### 2.1 Users

-To simplify the project, we assume that the database already has the information of a group of users, and your applicaion does not need to support adding or deleting users.
+To simplify the project, your applicaion does not need to support adding or deleting users.
+Instead, please add a group of users into the database using your MySQL code when initizliing the database.

-A user can log into the application using their unique username and password.
+A user can log into Jstgram using their unique username and password.

 Below we will consider an example where the database already has the information of a total of four users with usernames: Alice, Bob, Crystal, and David.

 ### 2.2 Posts

-A user can publish text posts.
-To simplify the project, we consider only the text posts.
+To simplify the project, your application only needs to support the text posts.
+That is, a user can publish only text posts.

-* Visibility control: A user can control to which users all the posts published by the user are visible.
+For our example, assume that the database alreay has the information of the following posts
+* Alice posted "Project deadline extended?" at 19:00:00 on October 12, 2023.
+* Bob posted "Yep" at 19:01:00 on October 12, 2023.
+* David posted "Fall break" at 09:00:00 on October 16, 2023
+* Alice posted "Lab due tonight?" at 23:30:00 on October 27, 2023
+* Crystal posted "No, it's due next week" at 23:35:00 on October 27, 2023

 ### 2.3 Post Visibility

-Suppose that currently the database has the following information

-* Alice's posts are visible to Bob and Crystal
+A user can choose to which users the posts of the user are visible.
+Only these users can view the posts published by the user.

+For our example,
 * Bob's posts are visible to Alice and Crystal
 * Crystal's posts are visible to Alice
 * David's posts are visible no other users.